According to a GOBankingRates survey of 1,091 Americans aged 18 and older from across the country, 66% of respondents want to start a small business.

 “Once you set up the business, open a bank account and credit card in the business’ name to distinguish it from personal assets,” she said.
 “This will also enable you to build credit history for the business itself.”

-7. You Understand the Tax Consequences of Your Business — and Its Structure
+You Understand the Tax Consequences of Your Business — And Its Structure

-“You should consider how you would like to set up your business in order to accomplish all of your goals,” said Laurie Samay, CFP with Palisades Hudson Financial Group.
+“You should consider how you would like to set up your business in order to accomplish all of your goals,” said Laurie Samay, director of financial planning at Apexium Financial LP.

 “When selecting a business structure, you should seek asset protection as well as tax benefits,” she said.
 “Limited liability companies are extremely popular for small business owners.
 It is very flexible, providing liability protection to the business owner, while allowing profits and losses to flow directly through to the owner’s tax return, without being taxed at the entity level.”